gkarat/event-guide-engine/README.md

 # Event Guide

-A customizable event management platform built with Next.js and PayloadCMS.
+A customizable event management platform for communities.
+Built with Next.js and Payload CMS.

-## Quick Start
+## What is Event Guide?

-1. Fork this repository
+A ready-to-deploy application that anyone can fork, configure, and run for their local event scene.
+Manage events, artists, and venues with minimal technical knowledge.

-2. Copy `.env.example` to `.env` and configure
+## Repository Structure

-3. Run `docker-compose up -d`
+This is a monorepo containing:

-4. Visit http://localhost:3000/admin to create admin user and upload application assets
+- **`/app`** - The Event Guide application template

-## Configuration
+- **`/cli`** - Scaffolding and update tools (published as `create-event-guide-app`)

-See [CONFIGURATION.md](CONFIGURATION.md) for detailed configuration options.
+TBA